Cecilija-Simic-Rihtnesberg/Cecilija-Simic-Rihtnesberg/README.md

 ## Education / Work experience:

-I have a Master in Fine Arts and I have also studied Political Science.
-For many years I have worked with Intellectual Property at several Patent Offices here in Stockholm and have my own two patents also.
-I have had business experience where I owned a company that designed Mother & Child Clothing for several years.
-Check it out here www.cecilijas.com
+I hold a Master of Fine Arts and have also studied Political Science.
+For many years, I worked with Intellectual Property at several patent offices here in Stockholm and I also hold two patents of my own.
+In addition, I have entrepreneurial experience, having owned a company that designed Mother & Child clothing for several years.
+Feel free to check it out at: www.cecilijas.com

 ## About me:

-In my free time I am with my children and play games.
-Game development is a fun industry, and the Covid-19 pandemic made me decide to change the path of my career to it.
+In my free time, I enjoy spending time with my children and playing games.
+I find game development to be a fun and exciting industry, and the Covid-19 pandemic inspired me to change the direction of my career.eer to it.

 Check it my website with Portfolio and please look at my CV: https://crihtnesberg.wixsite.com/cecilija-simic-rihtn